gskourlis/Portfolio/README.md

 This is a scatter plot that replicates the correlation between the average speed and accuracy of subjects in a football test which includes sprinting and shooting.
 The trendline indicates that the higher the speed of a player the higher the accuracy.

 ## Project 6
+My 6th project was about extracting data from an SQL database and then making a plot which compared the Average Score vs Age of Football Players.

 ## Project 7
+Utilizing free data from Statsbomb I made a visualisation of the 2022 World Cup Final when Messi made his first pass of the game.

 ## Contributing